 The following is the text of a news release from Maine Maritime Academy:

 Maine Maritime Academy is a co-educational, public college on the coast of Maine offering 18 degree programs in engineering, management, science and transportation.
-The college’s job placement rate is over 90% of graduates employed in their fields within 90 days of graduation.
+The college’s persistence, retention and graduation rates are well above national averages.
+The job-placement rate for MMA graduates is in excess of 90 percent within 90 days of graduation.
 For more information, visit mainemaritime.edu.